Hemophilia and other coagulation disorders: neurologic aspects

 Cannabidiol and hemp oils, derived from Cannabis sativa with low delta-9-THC content, are available in dozens of products sold as dietary supplements.

 Smoked marijuana produces relaxed euphoria, disinhibition, depersonalization, subjective time-slowing, conjunctival injection, tachycardia, and postural hypotension.
-Peak effects of THC are reached within a few minutes of smoking marijuana; peak effects following marijuana ingestion are reached after one to three hours.
+Peak effects of THC are reached within a few minutes of smoking marijuana; peak effects following marijuana ingestion are reached after 1 to 3 hours.
 Several THC metabolites are pharmacologically active.
 High doses can cause agitation and hallucinatory psychosis, but fatal overdose has not been documented.
-Withdrawal is usually mild, with jitteriness, sleep difficulty, or headache, but psychic dependence can be marked.
-The lifetime dependence risk in marijuana users is 9%, but doubles for those who begin use before the age of 17 (compared to 32% for nicotine, 23% for heroin, 17% for cocaine, and 15% for ethanol) (27; 144).
-Although animals are less inclined to self-administer THC than opioids or psychostimulants, rodent and primate models document the dependence liability of cannabinoids (202).
+Withdrawal is usually mild, with jitteriness, sleep difficulty, or headache, but psychic dependence can be marked (293).
+The lifetime dependence risk in marijuana users is 9%, but doubles for those who begin use before the age of 17 (compared to 32% for nicotine, 23% for heroin, 17% for cocaine, and 15% for ethanol) (29; 164).
+Although animals are less inclined to self-administer THC than opioids or psychostimulants, rodent and primate models document the dependence liability of cannabinoids (234).

 Hallucinogens.
 Dozens of hallucinogenic plants are used recreationally or ritualistically around the world.
-In the United States, the most popular substances—referred to as “psychedelics” or “serotonergic hallucinogens”—are mescaline from peyote cactus, psilocin and psilocybin from mushrooms, dimethyltryptamine (DMT) in ayahuasca, and the synthetic compound lysergic acid diethylamide (LSD) (264; 194; 81; 104).
-Increasingly popular is the herb Salvia divinorum, which contains the kappa opioid receptor agonist salvinorin A (213; 214; 210).
-Numerous “designer” hallucinogens are available with such street names as “Fly” and “Bromodragonfly” (123).
-Piperazine drugs such as N-benzylpiperazine (BZP) have both stimulant and hallucinogenic properties.“2C drugs” are phenylethylamines with hallucinogenic properties, often sold as “LSD” on blotting paper, but also available as tablets or liquid preparations.
-An N-2 methoxybenzyl-substituted class of 2C agents is referred to as NBOMe or N-bomb (155; 280; 291).
+In the United States, the most popular substances—referred to as “psychedelics” or “serotonergic hallucinogens”—are mescaline from peyote cactus, psilocin and psilocybin from mushrooms, dimethyltryptamine (DMT) in ayahuasca, and the synthetic compound lysergic acid diethylamide (LSD) (303; 221; 94; 118; 19).
+Increasingly popular is the herb Salvia divinorum, which contains the kappa opioid receptor agonist salvinorin A (249; 250; 245).
+Numerous “designer” hallucinogens are available with such street names as “Fly” and “Bromodragonfly” (139).
+Piperazine drugs such as N-benzylpiperazine (BZP) have both stimulant and hallucinogenic properties.
+“2C drugs” are phenylethylamines with hallucinogenic properties, often sold as “LSD” on blotting paper, but also available as tablets or liquid preparations.
+An N-2 methoxybenzyl-substituted class of 2C agents is referred to as NBOMe or N-bomb (177; 322; 334).

 Inhalants.
 A wide variety of commercial products are sniffed or huffed, especially by adolescents, to achieve euphoria similar to ethanol intoxication (Table 5).
 Substances include, variably, halogenated, aliphatic, and aromatic hydrocarbons such as toluene, n-hexane, butane, and trichloroethylene, as well as nitrous oxide and amyl or butyl nitrite.
-Especially popular with children is “dusting,” the inhalation of Dust Off, a computer keyboard cleaner that contains d-fluoroethane (242).
+Especially popular with children is “dusting,” the inhalation of Dust Off, a computer keyboard cleaner that contains d-fluoroethane (279).
+In the United States nitrous oxide misuse increased steadily during 2000 to 2019 and then rose more sharply during 2020, probably driven by the COVID pandemic (98; 326).
 Unlike ethanol, overdose of inhalants can cause hallucinations and seizures.
 Death can result from cardiac arrhythmia, accidents, or aspiration of vomitus.
 Treatment consists of respiratory and cardiac monitoring.
 Symptoms usually clear within a few hours.
 Withdrawal symptoms other than craving are unlikely.

 Fluorinated hydrocarbons, propane, isobutane